groupultra/sdk-public/projects/demo/AgentTutorial.md

 }
 ```

-To run an agent it is first necessary to log in and join a band (TODO: automatic way to do this).
-Do so by clicking on "Join Band" (if it isn't already selected) and pasting in the band ID. **If the agent is not showing up at all make sure it is joined to this band and not used by any other app**.
+To run an agent it is first necessary to log in and join a channel (TODO: automatic way to do this).
+Do so by clicking on "Join Channel" (if it isn't already selected) and pasting in the channel ID. **If the agent is not showing up at all make sure it is joined to this channel and not used by any other app**.

 It's also fun to customize the profile pic.
 Click the user icon at the top left and click on "settings".
 Click on "profile picture" and a filebrowser should open.
 Ideally the pictures are square.
 256x256 resolution is sufficient.